natelgrw/titan_foundation_model/README.md

 # ASPECTOR: Analog Netlist Simulation Pipline

-The Analog Simulation Performance Extraction and Collection Toolkit for Organized Research (**ASPECTOR**) is a Cadence Spectre based simulation pipeline that searches a wide Analog design space and fine tunes sizing and bias parameters to meet target circuit performance specs.
+ASPECTOR is a Cadence Spectre based simulation pipeline that searches a wide Analog design space and fine tunes sizing and bias parameters to meet target circuit performance specs.

 Current Version: **0.1.3**